Six Jolly Fellowship Porters

 By: Department 56 ®

-This pub displays a very unique architecture; a thorough viewing from all sides is necessary to appreciate the many details.
-There are two entrances, one with a bell; stone work and half-timbered construction; interesting doorways; and mismatched rooflines.
+Here is an edifice which displays a very unique architecture.
+A thorough viewing from all sides is necessary to appreciate the many details.
+There are two entrances, one with a bell; stonework and half-timbered construction; interesting doorways; and mismatched roof lines.
 The upper story has diamond-mullioned windows.
-One sign declares “Best Ales and Porters”.
 Fence post finials and a bit of greenery in the window box complete the unique features.
-The name is taken from Our Mutual Friend, the last novel completed by Charles Dickens, and is a fictional pub based on those he frequented and on which real pubs are named today.
-Fellowship porters were laborers who transported goods by carrying them – fish, fruit, salt, coal.
-Includes the hanging sign, The Six Jolly Fellowship Porters.
+The name is taken from Our Mutual Friend

 Pin this item in Pinterest!